🎉🎉 Congratulations! You made it to the end of a Python data science workflow…🎉🎉

 method combined with sum()

-to count missing values in each column.In R, you might use sum(is.na(df$column))
+to count missing values in each column.🎬 Copy and paste this code:

 You should see that the Daily_AirTemp_Mean_C